james7132/Hourai/README.md

 hourai.jsonnet`).
 This also needs to be done with the `docker-compose.example.yml` in the root of the repository.

+When launching the bot via Docker Compose, you can change the environment the bot executes in via the `HOURAI_ENV` enviroment variable.
+It will be used to select the enviroment config seen in the JSONNET config.

 ### Building the Bot
 While written in Python, the bot needs to be built into a container to run in the standard enviroment.
 Building the bot can be done with the following